Best MacBook iMore 2021

-Lory Gil is iMore's managing editor and has extensive knowledge of the MacBook lineup.
+Lory Gil is iMore's former managing editor and has extensive knowledge of the MacBook lineup.
 Though she doesn't own every single MacBook ever, she's got a pretty decent-sized pile building up.

 Rene Ritchie is iMore's resident Apple analyst and has studied every aspect of every MacBook.
 He puts his MacBooks through their paces and knows exactly what each one's limits are.